Atomic-Germ/SNES-IDE/README.md

 ## How SNES-IDE Works

-- Uses batch files (Windows) and shell scripts (Linux) as shortcuts to launch editors, tools, and build scripts.
+- Uses shell scripts and Python applications for each platform.
 - Most automation is done in Python; some tools are in C#, C, JavaScript, assembly, and Julia.
-- The goal is to make pvsneslib easy to use on Windows and Linux, with minimal setup.
+- The goal is to make pvsneslib easy to use on Windows, macOS, and Linux with minimal setup.
 - All-in-one: No need for extra software to create a complete SNES game.

 ## Contributing